The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

 Co-located Rust project All-Hands

-At the same venue, in the other wing of the same building, there will be a parallel event: the Rust project All-Hands.
+At the same venue, in the other wing of the same buliding, there will be a parallel event: the Rust project's All-Hands.

 Rooms